pratikvn/quarto-revealjs-tum/README.md

 ## Fonts

 TUM recommends the [TUM Neue Helvetica font](http://portal.mytum.de/corporatedesign).
-If you wish, you can set the `mainfont` and `sansfont` with the fonts that you would like to use as shown the [Quarto documentation](https://quarto.org/docs/output-formats/html-themes.html#basic-options)
+If you wish, you can set the `mainfont` and `sansfont` with the fonts that you would like to use as shown in the [Quarto documentation](https://quarto.org/docs/output-formats/html-themes.html#basic-options)

 ## Slide overview